trubrics/trubrics-sdk/README.md

 There are three basic steps to creating model validations with the trubrics-sdk:

 1. Initialise a `DataContext`, that wraps ML datasets and metadata into a trubrics friendly object.
-2. Feed the `DataContext` and an ML model (scikit-learn or [any other model](https://trubrics.github.io/trubrics-sdk/models/)) into the `ModelValidator`, that holds a number of [out-of-the-box validations](https://trubrics.github.io/trubrics-sdk/validations/) and can also be used to build [custom validations](https://trubrics.github.io/trubrics-sdk/custom_validations/).
+2. Build validations with the `ModelValidator`, feeding in the `DataContext` and an ML model (scikit-learn or [any other model](https://trubrics.github.io/trubrics-sdk/models/)).
+It holds a number of [out-of-the-box validations](https://trubrics.github.io/trubrics-sdk/validations/) and can also be used to build [custom validations](https://trubrics.github.io/trubrics-sdk/custom_validations/) from a python function.
-3. Group the list of validations created into a `Trubric`, that can then be saved to a local .json file.
+3. Group validations into a `Trubric`, that can then be saved to a .json file and rerun against any model / dataset.

 Try out these steps by creating your own Trubric with this example: